Skip to main content

 OutputFlagNotes

-Project compliance badge--badgeCreates/updates a Plumber badge on the GitLab project.
+Project badge--badgeCreates/updates a Plumber badge on the GitLab project.
 Requires an api-scope token; runs on the default branch only

 Hosted Plumber Score badge--score-pushPublishes this repo’s A-E score to the hosted score service.
 CI only (needs a CI-native OIDC id-token); a local run is a no-op